Hyperdrive.el User Manual

 Show the hyperdrive menu interface.

-To connect with peers, you’ll need to start hyper-gateway (see Hyper-gateway).
+To connect with peers, you’ll need to start the gateway (see hyper-gateway-ushin).
 The current running status of the gateway can be seen in hyperdrive-menu (see Hyperdrive menu command) and in the “Hyperdrive” menu bar (see Menu bar support).

 Command: hyperdrive-start